ysyk2021/the-power-of-mindful-breathing-exercises-using-mindful-breathing-exercises-for-greater-relaxation/src/chapter-2-3.md

-# Evidence-Based Research Supporting the Effectiveness of Mindful Breathing

 In this chapter, we will explore the evidence-based research that supports the effectiveness of mindful breathing exercises.
 Over the years, numerous studies have been conducted to investigate the impact of mindful breathing on various aspects of physical and mental well-being.
 Let's delve into the research and discover the scientific evidence backing the power of mindful breathing.